joryleech/joryleech.github.io/projects/jengine1.md

 summary: Graphical engine/wrapper designed to make game creation easy.
 ---

-JEngine was a wrapper I began desinging in highschool to make game development easy, on top of some convoluted graphical proccessing as designed by Java.
-The engine was designed focussed on Entities, in an Object Oriented Fashion.
-Each image, primitave shape, text, and input was treated as an Entity.
+JEngine was a wrapper I began designing in high school to make game development easy, on top of some convoluted graphical processing as designed by Java.
+The engine was designed focused on Entities, in an Object Oriented Fashion.
+Each image, primitive shape, text, and input was treated as an Entity.

 For the original beta of this project I lead a small team of three people, and acted as the team lead and lead programmer.
 This version was scrapped due to underlying issues in program structure.